chainer/chainer/docs/source/tutorial/train_loop.rst

 Details about SerialIterator
 ............................

-- :class:`~chainer.iterators.SerialIterator` is a built-in subclass of :class:`~chainer.dataset.Iterator` that can be used to retreive a dataset in either sequential or shuffled order.
+- :class:`~chainer.iterators.SerialIterator` is a built-in subclass of :class:`~chainer.dataset.Iterator` that can be used to retrieve a dataset in either sequential or shuffled order.
 - The :class:`~chainer.dataset.Iterator` initializer takes two arguments: the dataset object and a batch size.
 - When data need to be used repeatedly for training, set the ``repeat`` argument to ``True`` (the default).
-When data is needed only once and no longer necessary for retriving the data anymore, set ``repeat`` to ``False``.
+When data is needed only once and no longer necessary for retrieving the data anymore, set ``repeat`` to ``False``.
 - When you want to shuffle the training dataset for every epoch, set the ``shuffle`` argument ``True``.

 In the example above, we set ``batchsize = 128``, ``train_iter`` is the